 With main courses priced at £2.95 we quickly figured out that we needed to turn those tables to cover the overheads, and so we made the unusual decision (at that time) to take no bookings.
 As our customers had nowhere to queue we sent them to the pub over the road and would spend a good part of each night running to and fro shouting out the names of waiting customers above the pumping rock music.
 After 12 years we took the opportunity to move to larger premises that came with a proper kitchen, bar and a private dining room.
 Mildreds had grown up.

-We have now also opened in Camden and Kings Cross.
+We have now also opened in Camden, Kings Cross and Dalston.